 Failing on-premise data centers were preventing a State Department of Revenue from providing other state agencies and taxpayers with innovative digital services.

-The State decided the time had come to drive bare metal out of its IT footprint.
-In addition to the costs it was incurring by being in the data center business, it was clear that a solely on-premise approach couldn’t support the digitization of services and inter-departmental digital collaboration.
+It decided the time had come to drive bare metal out of its IT footprint.
+In addition to the costs the State was incurring by being in the data center business, it was clear that an on-prem only approach couldn’t support the digitization of services or inter-departmental digital collaboration.

 To digitally transform, the State needed a combination of on-premise, off-premise and public cloud capabilities.
 It needed a modern multicloud architecture.

 The State picked the Department of Revenue to figure out how to pragmatically move to the cloud.